fossabot/MetabolicAtlas/README.md

 $ git checkout -b feature/<FEATURE_NAME>
 ```

 After you are done with the feature, make a [pull request](https://github.com/SysBioChalmers/hma-prototype/compare) from the `feature/<FEATURE_NAME>` branch to the `develop` branch.
-After the pull request has been reviewd and merged, the `feature/<FEATURE_NAME>` branch can be deleted.
+After the pull request has been reviewed and merged, the `feature/<FEATURE_NAME>` branch can be deleted.

 When it is time to deploy a new version, create a [pull request](https://github.com/SysBioChalmers/hma-prototype/compare) from `develop` to `master`.
 After reviewing and merging the pull request, create a `tag` to mark the current version and push it to github.
 The `tag` name should be `v` followed with the version number, for example `v1.1`.